arry-codes/qpAdm-notebook/README.md

-# 🧬 qpAdm Wrapper-Genomic Admixture Modeling Pipeline
+## 🧬 qpAdm Wrapper - Genomic Admixture Modeling Pipeline
 To learn more in detail about qpAdm, including what it is, how it works, and its purpose, kindly refer to this : [qpAdm Tutorial](https://indoaryan.com/qpadm-tutorial/)

 ## Overview